get-convex/aggregate/README.md

 ```

 You may have noticed that `Aggregate` methods can be called from actions, unlike
 `ctx.db`.
-This was an accident, but it works so let's call it a feature!
+This was an accident, but it works, so let's call it a feature!
 In
 particular, each `Aggregate` method called from any context, including from an
 action, will be atomic within itself.
 However, we recommend calling the methods
 from a mutation or query so they can be transactional with other database